jdsandifer/blog/blog/ 2018-09-25/index.md

 More searching led me to a potential problem in one of Gatsby's dependencies used for CSS processing.
 I easily wasted an hour trying to bypass that part of the build to no avail.

+I want to take a moment to point out that somewhere in here would have been a good time to seek help from others.
+Finding a good place to get responsive help in working with Gatsby would have paid dividends both in getting a solution to my current problem and also in knowing where to go next time.
+I wanted to get the site finished quickly and I made myself feel like I didn't have time to wait for someone else to respond to my problem.
+I definitely think this was a mistake.

 ## Inspiration

 I don't know when it hit me, but I finally considered another solution: Instead of trying to make my v1 Gatsby starter work with v2, why not just use Gatsby v1?